 This TV was partly made with gamers and performance seekers in mind.
 The panel has a 1ms response time, as well as support for NVIDIA G-SYNC, FreeSync, VRR, and HGiG.
 Not to mention Dolby Vision and HDR10.
 It’s backed by WebOS and LG’s ThinQ AI, giving it all kinds of streaming options and support for Google Assistant and Amazon Alexa.

-Instead of OLED, the Samsung Q90T Series packs a 4K QLED panel with a 240Hz refresh rate.
-Samsung promises deep blacks and 100% color value.
-There’s also support for HDR10 Plus and the Quantum Processor 4K to upscale lower-resolution content.
+Instead of OLED, the Samsung Q800T Series packs a QLED panel with a 240Hz refresh rate.
+It’s also not your typical 4K display; this one comes with a stunning 8K resolution that will make images crisper than ever.
+Samsung promises deep blacks and the panel displays 100% of the DCI P3 spectrum.
+There’s also support for Quantum HDR 16X and the Quantum Processor 8K to upscale lower-resolution content.

 Some gaming features are included, like Real Game Enhancer Plus, which reduces blur and halo effects.
 On the other hand, AMD FreeSync reduces tearing and stuttering.
 If you want smart features this 65-inch TV is powered by Tizen and has SmartThings support.
 Not to mention it can be controlled via Bixby, Google Assistant, and Amazon Alexa.

 Sony’s XBR series has been long known for its top-of-the-line performance and a gorgeous viewing experience.
 This is definitely Sony’s best 65-inch TV offering, bringing superior quality thanks to its 4K OLED HDR panel.
 It features Motionflow XR to keep image crisp and clear.
 Not to mention it is CalMAN-calibrated for precise color adjustments.